kinecosystem/kin-website-docs/docs/documentation/android-sdk.md

 Arbitrary data that can be added to a transfer operation using the `memo` parameter may contain a UTF-8 string up to 21 bytes in length.
 A typical usage is to include an order number that a service can use to verify the payment.

-The value of `appID` is automatically added to the transaction memo.
+The value of `appID` (if provided) is automatically added to the transaction memo.
 This is required for the Kin Developer Program and in the future for KRE calculations.

 ###### Snippet: Add memo to transaction